irenelim/worldclock/README.md

 2. Timebar - choose a country to display the currenttime in bar chart.
 <br/>

-**Note: Current time of each country was calculated base on current utc time getting from worldclockapi.com and timezone info from geojson data**
+**Note: Current time of each country was calculated base on current utc time getting from *worldclockapi.com / js ISO String* and timezone info from *geojson extended props* data**
 <br/>

 **Note: Calculation of currentime does not including the DST hour.
 If the selected country is with DST, currenttime display may not be accurate.**